Ralph de Gael: Baron of Brittany

 Following Ralph and Emma's escape from England, they settled at their inherited lands in Brittany.
 As well as Gaël, these lands included 40 parishes, including Gauder Castle and Montfort castle, located at the confluence of the Meu river.
 Ralph and Emma then lived as great Barons of Brittany.

 In 1076, William I summoned an army, crossed the sea to France, and attempted to attack Ralph who was stationed at his Castle of Dol.
-William had enlisted Hoel II, Duke of Brittany in the conflict.
+William had enlisted Hoël II, Duke of Brittany in the conflict.
 William met with a humiliating defeat.
 His forces were overwhelmed and resoundingly defeated as the King of France, with a large army, roared to the defence of the Bretons; whereupon William departed thence, having lost there both men and horses, and many of his treasures'.
-This resulted in such great losses for King William, that he conceded defeat, and "with so great loss of men, horses, and money, that the next year he was glad to make peace with him; and thus ended the whole affair, in the year 1077". peace was made.
+This resulted in such great losses for King William, that he conceded defeat, and "with so great loss of men, horses, and money, that the next year he was glad to make peace with him; and thus ended the whole affair, in the year 1077".
+Peace was made.

 In 1089, Ralph attested the judgment in a dispute between the monks of Redon Abbey and the chaplains of the Duke of Brittany.
 He also attested a charter of Alan IV, Duke of Brittany, in favour of St. George's Abbey (on the site of the current Saint George Palace) at Rennes (1084–1096).

 William being dead, Ralph appears in Normandy c.
 1093 as a witness in the record of a suit between the abbots of Lonlay-l'Abbaye and Saint-Florent de Besneville.